sisso/rust-mud/readme.md

-Experimental project of rust coding in form of bad implemented MUD.
+Experimental project of rust coding for learning in the form of bad implemented MUD.